Entitlements

 If you do not qualify for an S1 — because you are an early retiree, still working, or have not yet reached UK state pension age — you are simply a standard member of the French social security system.

 Healthcare: You register for healthcare via PUMa (Protection Universelle Maladie).
-If your income is above a certain threshold and you are not working, you may also be subject to the CSM (Cotisation Subsidiaire Maladie) — a healthcare contribution charged to those who are neither employed nor covered by a foreign system.
+You will be assessed based on your income.
+If it is above a certain threshold and you are not working, you may be subject to the CSM (Cotisation Subsidiaire Maladie) — a healthcare contribution charged to those who are neither employed nor covered by a foreign system.

 Social charges: You pay the full rate — up to 18.6% on investment income and 17.2% on rental income.
 There is no equivalent reduction available for non-S1 holders.
 The rate you pay on pension income depends on your RFR (Revenu Fiscal de Référence) — see our article on social charges in France for the full rate breakdown.